Skip to main content

 Important

-4. Install the proper repository:
+4. Add the OpenVPN repository:

 echo "deb [signed-by=/etc/apt/keyrings/openvpn.asc] https://packages.openvpn.net/openvpn3/debian $DISTRO main" | sudo tee /etc/apt/sources.list.d/openvpn-packages.list

-5. Fetch the latest package information:
+5. Update the package list:

 sudo apt update

-6. Install the OpenVPN 3 package:
+6. Install the OpenVPN 3 client:

 sudo apt install openvpn3